mikko-ahonen/mikko-ahonen.github.io/_posts/2023-09-09-lightweight-reference-data.md

 ---
 layout: post
 title:  Lightweight Reference Data
-description: Many enterprises have reference data.
-Often larger business applications have internally some code sets, and there may be common for example in the data warehouse.
-This post service*,  used to store and administer various code sets used by the application.
+description: Many enterprises have reference data, but it may not be systematically managed.
+This may be centrally managed in the data warehouse tables.
+Additionally, some larger business applications often internally some code sets.
+This post describes a lightweight option for storing subset of reference data, called code sets. application.
 date:   2023-09-09 10:32:00 +0300
 image:  '/images/dominoes-falling.jpeg'